ChristopherLyon/fieldreport/docs/README.md

 ## User Stories

 ### User Story 1: Field Operator
-As a field operator, I need a hands-free way to take notes while on-site so that I can document observations without interrupting my work.
-FieldReport's voice-to-text feature allows me to record notes using my smartwatch, which are then automatically summarized by the AI and synced with my team's database.
+As a field operator, I need a hands-free way to take streams while on-site so that I can document observations without interrupting my work.
+FieldReport's voice-to-text feature allows me to record streams using my smartwatch, which are then automatically summarized by the AI and synced with my team's database.

 ### User Story 2: Manager
 As a manager, I need real-time insights into my team's activities and findings so that I can make informed decisions quickly.
 FieldReport's AI-driven summarization and hierarchical reporting provide me with concise, actionable reports that are updated in real-time, helping me stay on top of operations.